basecamp/bc3-api/sections/comments.md

 **Required parameters**: `content` as the body of the message.
 See our [Rich text guide][rich] for what HTML tags are allowed.

 Note: All people who are subscribed to the recording will be notified when the comment is posted.
-Changing who is subscribed is coming soon!

 This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
 See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
 The `Location` header will contain a URL to the HTML version of the new comment.